space between sentences

 On a typewriter, all the characters are monospaced; that is, they each take up the same amount of space—the letter i takes up as much space as the letter m.
 Because they are monospaced, you need to type two spaces after periods to separate one sentence from the next.
 But . . .

 a computer (unless you’re using the fonts Monaco or Courier, which are

 monospaced just like a typewriter and what would you want to use those

 for anyway) the characters are proportional; that is, they take

 up a proportional amount of space—the letter i

 takes up about one-fifth the space of the letter m.

-proportional spacing.
-Each character takes up a proportional
+font with proportional spacing.
+Each character takes up

 Of course, this one-space rule applies just as well to the spacing after colons, semi-colons, question marks, quotation marks, exclamation points, or any other punctuation you can think of.
 Yes, this is a difficult habit to break, but it must be done.